nlndhlm/the-python-challenge/the-python-challenge.md

 # [3]

-Hint: One small letter, surrounded by EXACTLY three big bodyguards on each of its sides.
+Hint: "One small letter, surrounded by EXACTLY three big bodyguards on each of its sides."

 Nok en gang kikker vi i kildekoden og finner en stor vegg med tekst.